 Our project page gives users a complete graphical view with progress reports for any project.
 Recently, we have launched an invoice feature to bill invoices to clients.
-Our users often asked for invoicing from clients and we have brought it live.
+Our users often ask for invoicing from clients and we have brought it live.

 In our new invoice, user’s can bill their clients and send emails directly.
 Also, they can track invoice status to check about payments.
 We have also redesigned an email template for clients to give a fresh look at how his/her project is going.

 So many organization owners have asked us for better and more detailed visualization of members.
 Our new member’s page offers to keep all records for user’s organization members like their hourly rate, bill rate, and which projects they are assigned.
 This feature is designed in a way that you can manage their Payment period in different time periods.

 For example: if you set a member’s pay period on a Weekly, this member will be paid on a weekly basis based on his/her time tracking records.

 Settings - Giving Users More Flexibility.

 When we launched our early version, the settings page was almost non-existent.
 We gradually rolled out customizable workflows.

 Based on our new design Organization owners can control screenshot frequency, and screenshot blur and can’t give access to delete screenshots to their members.
 We have also brought a new feature to not track individual members.
 Apploye is providing weekly emails to organization owners about weekly reports for their member’s timesheets and activity rates.

-Lesson Learned # 3 - All Customer Feedbacks are not Created Equal
+Lesson Learned # 3 - All Customer Feedback is not Created Equal

 When the product team at Apploye set out to build new features, we always knew that our customers would be our best source of feedback.
 We were right.
 However, it was only through active listening that we gained insight into what they needed and how they wanted to use the products.